Accessibility statement

 4. Committee responds

-The committee will respond to submissions within a maximum of four weeks, but will endeavour to respond sooner than this.
+The committee will respond to submissions within a maximum of 10 working days.
 The applicant should not start the research until approval has been given.

 The committee will respond by email once the submission has been reviewed.
 The response will indicate whether the application has been